 **L. scaber (Benth.)
 Haegi is very similar to L. elongatus but differing in having bright yellow flowers (as against pale yellow or almost white).
-The previous record of this species from N.S.W. is not substantiated. [published as L. scabrus (Benth) Haegi]
+The previous record of this species from N.S.W. is not substantiated and there have been no specimens collected in over 100 years. [published as L. scabrus (Benth) Haegi]

 Text by J. Everett

 |2||Leaves crowded towards the base, strongly sheathing; scapes long and leafless (but with appressed transparent bracts)||Leptorhynchos squamatus|